DistributedClocks/GoVector/README.md

 timestamped log of events in a concurrent or distributed system.
 This library can also be used to generate [TSViz](https://bestchai.bitbucket.io/tsviz/)-compatible log of events.
-GoVector is compatible with Go 1.4+.
+GoVector is compatible with Go 1.11+ and requires support for [Go modules](https://github.com/golang/go/wiki/Modules).

 * `govec/`    	    : Contains the Library and all its dependencies
 * `govec/vclock`	: Pure vector clock library